|The Collegiate Way: Residential Colleges & the Renewal of University Life ‹collegiateway.org›|

 2. Who runs this website?

-3. I’m a journalist; who can I contact for an interview?
+3. I’m a journalist; who can I interview here?

-Dr. Robert J. O’Hara (email@example.com), The Collegiate Way, P.O.
+Dr. Robert J. (Bob) O’Hara (firstname.lastname@example.org), The Collegiate Way, P.O.
 Box 7535, Fitchburg, Massachusetts 01420 USA.
-I’m always glad to exchange email or talk on the phone about residential colleges as time permits.
-(Please email for a phone number; I try to avoid posting telephone numbers on the open web.)
+I’m always glad to exchange e-mail or talk on the phone about residential colleges as time permits.

 Residential colleges and the Collegiate Way website have been featured in stories published by the New York Times, the Associated Press, the Boston Globe, the Chicago Tribune, the Washington Post, the London Times Higher Education Supplement, and Inside Higher Ed, as well as in local and campus newspapers.
 You’ll be able to find many leads throughout the Collegiate Way for articles about trends in higher education, campus life, student housing, and “making the most of college.”

 4. How can I help the residential college movement?

 If you’re a faculty member or university administrator, start talking to your colleagues about the residential college idea, and consider inviting me to your campus to speak about residential colleges and exchange ideas with interested people.
 My essay on “The Collegiate Landscape of the Future” might be a good vehicle to generate discussion among your colleagues.

 If you’re a student, alumnus, or campus public relations officer, consider writing an article or editorial for your local media about benefits of residential colleges and “the collegiate way of living.”